hadar-simulator/hadar/docs/source/architecture/optimizer.rst

 .. math::
     Cons_{final} = Cons_{given} - Cons_{var}

 Keep in mind that :math:`Cons_{var}` is the lost of load.
-So we need to substract it from initial consumption to get really consumption available.
+So we need to substract it from initial consumption to get really consumption sustained.

 Modeler
 *******